 The Women Leading Delaware Education initiative is facilitated by the Delaware Academy for School Leadership at the University of Delaware.
 The initiative launched with a first annual conference in January 2019.
 The event was attended by approximately 250 education leaders and featured motivational, learning and networking sessions related to issues and opportunities for women in leadership.
 As a follow-up to this event, the Delaware Academy for School Leadership offered female education leaders the opportunity to participate in Executive Leadership Coaching in 2019.

 Frequently Asked Questions about the Women Leading Delaware Education Conference

 Why are we hosting a Women Leading Delaware initiative?

 A recent AASA survey found that women are leading only 25% of the nation’s public school districts, yet a 2016 US DOE survey found that 77% of teachers are female.
 Research indicates that it is more challenging for women to be promoted in their careers than men, for a variety of reasons.
-The University of Delaware’s DASL are hosting the Women Leading Delaware initiative to talk about existing issues and barriers and to provide an opportunity to discuss research-informed solutions.
+The University of Delaware’s DASL are hosting the Women Leading Delaware Education Conference to talk about existing issues and barriers and to provide an opportunity to discuss research-informed solutions.

 Who is this event for?

 Both men and women are encouraged to participate in this event to become knowledgeable about the conditions for leadership promotion nationally and in Delaware.
-The Women Leading Delaware initiative is an opportunity for men and women to openly share their perspectives on these issues and to collaborate on solutions that will one day create more equitable gender representation at all levels of education leadership.
+The Women Leading Delaware Education Conference is an opportunity for men and women to openly share their perspectives on these issues and to collaborate on solutions that will one day create more equitable gender representation at all levels of education leadership.